ASL Airlines Australia

 ASL Airlines Australia, formerly Pionair, is an Australian charter and cargo airline based at Bankstown Airport in Sydney.
 It is a subsidiary of ASL Aviation Holdings.

 History

-Pionair was founded in 1991 in Queenstown, New Zealand as a sight seeing company with a restored Douglas DC-3.
+Pionair was founded in 1991 in Queenstown, New Zealand as a sightseeing company with a restored Douglas DC-3.
 A further two followed.
-In 1998 Pionair expanded into the Australian market.
+In 1998, Pionair expanded into the Australian market.

-In 2003 it purchased a Convair 580.
+In 2003, it purchased a Convair 580.
 It diversified into fly-in fly-out work with contracts for the Thiess Sedgman joint venture in Queensland and Fortescue in Western Australia.
-Freight operations commenced in 2007 for Toll Priority with a converted passenger Convair 580 with two more purchased in 2008.
+Freight operations commenced in 2007 for Toll Priority with a converted passenger Convair 580, with two more purchased in 2008.

 Since 2016, Pionair operated cargo aircraft for FedEx / TNT, initially under contract to Virgin Australia and since March 2020 to Qantas Freight.

 In April 2023, ASL Aviation Holdings acquired Pionair and rebranded it ASL Airlines Australia.

+In 2026, ASL Airlines Australia entered a conditional sale and purchase agreement (SPA) to acquire Airwork.
+No deal has yet been confirmed.